lonnieezell/Bonfire/bonfire/docs/tut_blog.md

     );
 ```

 These rules follow the same format as the [form validation library](http://ellislab.com/codeigniter/user-guide/libraries/form_validation.html#validationrulesasarray).
 The one thing to be aware of is that these rules are used for both inserts and updates.
 This can cause a problem with required fields on inserts.
-We'll add the `insert_validation_rules` class variable to the pose_model to provide any additional rules we want applied during an insert only.
+We'll add the `insert_validation_rules` class variable to the post_model to provide any additional rules we want applied during an insert only.

 ```php
     protected $insert_validation_rules = array(